-In 2019, no longer is it acceptable to countdown to Christmas with only chocolate.
+In the year 2020, no longer is it acceptable to countdown to Christmas with only chocolate.
 Alternative advent calendars stuffed with everything from beauty products to scented candles to bottles of prosecco are the festive purchase du jour, and if sales figures from previous seasons are anything to go by, you need to add the release dates to your diary, because these babies sell out fast.

 We would, of course, never suggest that you replace your go-to chocolate advent calendar – but this year, there are some truly gorgeous non-chocolate advent calendars to enjoy alongside it.
 Christmas starts here, with our round-up of the best alternative advent calendars for 2020 – we’ll be updating this round-up regularly as new calendars are unveiled, so bookmark the page if you haven’t chosen your favourite yet.

 John Lewis & Partners

 The Liberty advent calendar is possibly the most iconic premium beauty advent calendar of all time – and for 2020, we already know that it boasts products from Augustinus Bader, Nars, Aromatherapy Associates, Votary and Hourglass.
 The edit, housed in a recyclable box in the store’s beautiful signature Standen print, has 19 full-sized products, making it the most generous line-up to date.

-Virtually guaranteed to sell out in seconds, Jo Malone advent calendars are always stunning, and the 2019 edition is no exception.
-In addition to fragrance – like a mini Blackberry & Bay Cologne – you’ll find body care and candles, plus new additions that you might not have tried before, such as the Bronze Wood & Leather Cologne Intense.
+Virtually guaranteed to sell out in seconds, Jo Malone advent calendars are always stunning, and the 2020 edition is no exception.
+In addition to fragrance – like a mini English Pear & Freesia cologne – you’ll find body care and candles, plus an extra special surprise behind door number 24.

 The Body Shop

-The Body Shop has three lovely advent calendars this year – the fully-stocked Ultimate option is the most expensive, at £99, but the entry-level calendar, £45, and the deluxe, £65, are both also excellent options, stuffed with a mix of full-size and sample size bestsellers.
-Think shower gels, body butters, face masks and more.
+The Body Shop has three lovely advent calendars this year – the fully-stocked Leia option is the most expensive, at £130, but the entry-level calendar, £50, and the deluxe, £70, are both also excellent options, stuffed with a mix of full-size and sample size bestsellers: think shower gels, body butters, face masks and more.
 Each one is named after and depicts a character with their own powerful story, reflecting The Body Shop’s goal of donating a minimum of £250,000 to women’s organisations this Christmas.

 Fortnum & Mason

-Opening the doors of Fortnum & Mason’s beauty advent calendar is much like entering their store – opulent and spectacular.
-We won’t drop too many spoilers this early in the year, but we will reveal that products inside the elegant design span brands including Chantecaille, Guerlain and Sisley.
+Opening the doors of Fortnum & Mason’s beauty advent calendar is much like entering the store – opulent and spectacular.
+We won’t drop too many spoilers this early in the year, but we will reveal that products inside the elegant design span brands including Sol de Janeiro, Guerlain, Chantecaille and Sisley.

-The joy in subscription box Glossybox’s advent calendar is present long before you get inside, with some of the most gorgeous ribbon-tied packaging we’ve seen this year.
-There’s £370 worth of beauty treats tucked away inside, including 15 full-size items.
-And yes, that is a Chloé fragrance you spy.
+The joy in subscription box Glossybox’s advent calendar is present long before you get inside, with some of the most gorgeous marble and metallic packaging we’ve seen this year.
+Past that, there’s £390 worth of beauty treats tucked away, including 14 full-size items.
+And yes, that is a Sunday Riley Good Genes you spy.

-In this year’s quirky wreath-inspired calendar, brand founder Jo Malollne promises ‘a scented delight to enjoy every day, with a little twist and surprise to celebrate Christmas Day’ in this stylish snowy white calendar.
-Minor spoiler, but if you love Jo Loves candles, you’ll be very happy with the selection, which totals a £459 value.
+In this year’s quirky wreath-inspired calendar, brand founder Jo Malollne promises ‘a scented delight to enjoy every day, with a little twist and surprise to celebrate Christmas Day’.
+Minor spoiler, but if you love Jo Loves perfume, you’ll be very happy with the selection, which totals a £459 value.

 Holland & Barrett

 Want a daily treat alongside your festive chai?
 Walkers’ calendar will help you tick off the days until Christmas with 24 rounds and fingers of proper buttery Scottish shortbread both with and without chocolate chips – all individually-wrapped for freshness.
 Feet up, kettle on.